Illuminations CDE Programs

 The EMD Illuminations Program provides at-your-desk continuing education for telecommunicators and other public safety communications professionals.
 The program is offered as an annual subscription-based service.

 Each month, EMD Illuminations instructors present timely, relevant topics that can be accessed online, anytime during the month, from any computer with Internet access.
 Although topics offered are medical in nature, participants do not need to be certified as emergency medical dispatchers to enroll in EMD Illuminations.
-APCO also offers General Illuminations, CTO Illuminations and Instructor Illuminations, each of which features a different set of dispatch education topics.
+APCO also offers General Illuminations and CTO Illuminations, each of which features a different set of dispatch education topics.

 Each month-long course allows participants to earn one CDE, for a total of 12 CDEs per subscription year.
 Participants must submit copies of Illuminations certificates to the Institute of completion to receive CDEs.